-The long, sun-soaked days of summer are upon us and with them comes the opportunity to get away for a much-deserved vacation.
 If you’ve visited Whistler before it can be easy to think that you have seen it all, but locals know the forests, mountains and rivers are slow to give up their secrets.
-You could spend decades here and still have a long list of places you have yet to explore.
+You could spend decades here and still have a long list of places you have yet to explore – and scenic spots yet to find.

 Make this the year that you adventure deeper and venture off the beaten path.
 With a little extra effort and some local intel, you can discover new spaces (with fewer faces) that will have you falling even deeper in love with Whistler.